rust-lang/rfcs/text/0000-let-else.md

 ## Examples

-The following three code examples are possible options with current Rust code.
+The following two code examples are possible options with current Rust code.

 ```rust
 if let Some(a) = x {